sujiar37/beadevops/_posts/cloud/2018-06-20-azure-webapps.md

 > Feature Topics : Stay tuned, How ?
 <center><h1>&darr;</h1></center>
-* Webapps can Scale and provide HA ?
+* Webapps can be Scaled and provide HA ?
 * SSL can be mapped ?
-* Different environments can be manage with zero downtime using swap feature ?
+* Different environments can be manageable with zero downtime using swap feature ?